Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 Electric – Imparts no flavor whatsoever onto food.
 Must add wood for smoke flavor.
 No mess or ash to deal with (apart from added wood.)

-I strongly recommend going for a charcoal fueled product for maximum flavor, but they are the most ‘work.’
-For ease of use, go for a pellet smoker grill.
+I strongly recommend going for a charcoal fueled product for maximum flavor in the best smoker grill combos, but they are the most ‘work.’
+For ease of use, go for a product from our pellet smoker reviews.
 These are just as easy to use as gas or electric, but produce better food.

 – Mark Jenner